-To run well it takes far more than just running.
-Sometimes, we have to train in ways that may seem counterintuitive to our normal training focus.
-One example, is plyometric training – a form of training involving fast explosive jumps, hops, skipping and bounding.
+To run well, it takes far more than just running.
+Sometimes, we have to train in ways that may seem counterintuitive to our normal training methods.
+One example is plyometric training — exercises involving fast explosive jumps, hops, skipping and bounding.

-On the face of it, running and plyometrics are at opposite ends of the training spectrum:
+On the surface, running and plyometrics are at opposite ends of the training spectrum:

 - Plyometrics involves short explosive muscle contractions